 Furthermore, the prompt mediators that reach and decay in the decay volume are likely to be highly boosted.
 Mediators with a large boost factor are induced by high-energetic, more forward-directed source particles.
 Therefore, wide angular coverage is less motivated, in order for a detector to explore the prompt-decay region.

-Considering the above two geometry-wise observations that are summarized as \begin{itemize} \itemsep1pt \parskip0pt \parsep0pt \item[($c$)] shorter length of the decay volume, \item[($d$)] smaller angular coverage of the detector system, \end{itemize} we expect that a tabletop-size detector system can, in principle, be sufficient to probe the prompt-decay region and reach its own beam-dump ceiling.
+Considering the above two geometry-wise observations, which can be summarized as \begin{itemize} \item[($c$)] shorter length of the decay volume, and \item[($d$)] smaller angular coverage of the detector system, \end{itemize} we expect that a tabletop-sized detector system can, in principle, be sufficient to probe the prompt-decay region and reach its own beam-dump ceiling.
 We will show the dependence of sensitivity reaches on these aspects again in the context of the ALP scenario.